marianoguerra/efene/docs/reference/expressions/when.rst

 .. code-block:: efene

         # if/else if/else
-        if GuardSeq1 {
+        when GuardSeq1 {
             Body1
         }

-        else if GuardSeqN {
+        else when GuardSeqN {
             BodyN
         }